7 Incredible Reasons to Eat Mangoes

 6. They prevent and manage diabetes

-Though it’s true that mangoes are very sweet, if you have them in small amounts, they will help manage your diabetes.
+Though it’s true that mangoes are very sweet, a study from the University of Punjab (Pakistan) found that eating the leaves can help you manage your diabetes.
 This is because of the fiber they contain and because their sugar is completely natural.